Sexual harassment has moved to the forefront of the conversation. Yet, there is still much misinformation about what sexual harassment is.

 MYTH #1: SEXUAL HARASSMENT IS A WOMAN’S ISSUE

 Men aren’t immune.
 Sexual harassment affects men, including gay and bisexual men.

-MYTH #2: HARASSMENT REQUIRES TOUCHING
+MYTH #2: SEXUAL HARASSMENT REQUIRES TOUCHING

 Harassment comes in many forms, in addition to physical.
 The harassment can be verbal, such as requests for sexual favors and other unwelcomed comments based on gender.

 MYTH #3: SEXUAL HARASSMENT ONLY OCCURS BETWEEN MEMBERS OF THE OPPOSITE SEX

 Sexual harassment doesn’t look to the gender of the harasser, only to the conduct.
 The victim and the harasser can be female, male, or of the same gender.

 If comments or conduct are offensive to some, it may be considered sexual harassment, even if it was meant to be a joke.

 MYTH #5: IT ONLY HAPPENED ONCE, SO IT CAN’T BE SEXUAL HARASSMENT